 Suzanne experienced an emotional trauma on her TM-Sidhis course when she received a letter from her fiancé that called off their engagement and informed her that he was going to go on the Purusha course.
 Purusha is the celibate monk-like program of the TM organization.

-After she learned the TM-Sidhis, she asked Maharishi Mahesh Yogi why when transcending she sometimes experienced great fear as if she was going to die.
+After she learned the TM-Sidhis, she told Maharishi Mahesh Yogi that when transcending she sometimes experienced great fear as if she was going to die.
 Maharishi laughed and told her not to worry and to just let go.

 Unhappy with her experiences and with the direction of the TM movement, Suzanne soon fled from the TM organization, from TM knowledge, and from the practice of TM and the TM-Sidhis.